GiorgosXou/Lua_LOVE_2D_Studio/README.md

 https://www.facebook.com/LuaLOVE2DStudio

 #--Download--
+- This will be a list item
+- This will be a list item
 Download The Merged(exe&dll) file for Windows XP and on<br/><br/>
 [0.0.0.2] Version : http://www.mediafire.com/?d2lgn4ll32eu9l3<br/>
 ++ An important issue fixed!<br/><br/>